jundalisay/superb/content/en/research/indian/gita/chapter-06.md

 Is he not lost, straying from Brahma's light,
 Like the vain cloud, which floats 'twixt earth and heaven When lightning splits it, and it vanisheth?

 Fain would I hear thee answer me herein,
 Since, Krishna! none save thou can clear the doubt.

 Krishna.

-He is not lost, thou Son of Pritha!
-No!
+He is not lost.
 Nor earth, nor heaven is forfeit, even for him, Because no heart that holds one right desire
 Treadeth the road of loss!
 He who should fail, Desiring righteousness, cometh at death
 Unto the Region of the Just; dwells there
 Measureless years, and being born anew,
 Beginneth life again in some fair home
 Amid the mild and happy.

-It may chance
-He doth descend into a Yogin house
-On Virtue's breast; but that is rare!
-Such birth
-Is hard to be obtained on this earth, Chief!
+It may chance he descend into a Yogin house on Virtue's breast; but that is rare!
+Such birth Is hard to be obtained on this earth, Chief!

 So hath he back again what heights of heart
 He did achieve, and so he strives anew
 To perfectness, with better hope, dear Prince!